+Educational The quality of the charter school's educational program, including accountability mechanisms and Program:

+Diversity and

+Plan for recruitment and retention of highly qualified staff representing diversity of community being served and the scope and thoroughness of its approach to involving parents and community.
+(15 points)

+Community:

+Governance The strength of the governance system and the financial model to ensure that charter school resources are and Finance: used effectively.
+(10 points)

+The legitimacy of the school's mechanisms for assessing student performance over and above the required Assessment: state assessment and its planned methods of ongoing response to the information gathered through student assessment.
+(20 points possible)

+Activities

-Educational Program: The quality of the charter school's educational program, including accountability mechanisms and alignment to the Illinois Learning Standards, the applicant's approach to attracting and serving students who may be at risk or underserved in more traditional educational environments, implementation of best practices, and the number of students to be served.
-(20 points possible) Diversity and Community: Plan for recruitment and retention of highly qualified staff representing diversity of community being served and the scope and thoroughness of its approach to involving parents and community.
-(15 points) The strength of the governance system and the financial model to ensure that charter school resources are used effectively.
-(10 points) Student Assessment: The legitimacy of the school's mechanisms for assessing student performance over and above the required state assessment and its planned methods of ongoing response to the information gathered through student assessment.
-(20 points possible) The coherence and cost-effectiveness of the proposed implementation activities in the context of the charter school's overall financial circumstances and the degree to which the costs are reasonable and customary.
-(20 points possible) Resource Adequacy: The adequacy of the charter school's planned financial and operational set-up, exclusive of federal financial support, as evidenced by its funding arrangements with the local school district; any private or community-based resources it will have at its disposal; and its facilities and transportation arrangements.
+The coherence and cost-effectiveness of the proposed implementation activities in the context of the and Finance: charter school's overall financial circumstances and the degree to which the costs are reasonable and customary.
+(20 points possible)

+Resource Adequacy: The adequacy of the charter school's planned financial and operational set-up, exclusive of federal financial support, as evidenced by its funding arrangements with the local school district; any private or communitybased resources it will have at its disposal; and its facilities and transportation arrangements.
 (15 points possible)